itsReward/news_clustering_project/user_guide.md

 ## Understanding the Clustering Algorithm

-The clustering algorithm (`cluster_articles.py`) organizes the scraped articles into meaningful groups.
+The data processing scripts (`process_scraped_data.py` and `cluster_articles.py`) organize the scraped articles into meaningful groups.

 ### How it Works

-1. It loads article data from the CSV files
+1. It loads article data from `news_data/all_articles.csv`
 2. It categorizes articles based on their assigned categories
 3. It creates clusters for each category
 4. The clustered data is saved to `static/cluster_data.json` for the web interface

 ### Advanced Clustering Options

 The current implementation uses a simple approach of clustering by category.
-However, the code includes commented sections for more advanced approaches:
+However, the code includes options for more advanced approaches:

 - **TF-IDF Vectorization**: Converts article content into numerical features
 - **K-means Clustering**: Groups articles based on content similarity

-You can enable these advanced options by uncommenting the relevant sections in `cluster_articles.py`.
+These advanced options can be enabled by modifying the relevant sections in `process_scraped_data.py`.

 ## Using the Web Interface